Could this be Brexit breakthrough week?

 Brexit jigsaw puzzle

 Although we are convinced that Theresa May, Boris Johnson and Jeremy Corbyn are secret readers of Lebensmittel Zeitung, we also couldn't find a British politician who wanted to chat.
-This is most unusual for a generally loquacious breed, and we even offered them tea.
+This is most unusual for a generally loquacious breed, and we even offered them tea and scones.

 On the eve of three House of Commons votes this week, we therefore turned to a prominent legal-eagle in the hope of some enlightenment.
 One well-known commentator in both media and academia is Thom Brooks, Professor of Law & Government at Durham University.
 So we asked him to get out his intellectual machete and hack a path through the Brexit jungle for our readers...